aws-samples/eks-workshop/content/simulateinterrupt/deploy.md

 | k8s.io/cluster-autoscaler/enabled | true |
 | Spot | true|

 Wait for few minutes (about 8-10).
-Check from command line if you are able to see these newly added EC2 instances as part of cluster launched by SpotFleet API by using command below
+Check from command line if you are able to see these newly added EC2 instances as part of cluster launched by SpotFleet API by using command below.
+Look at the Age column to identify the new node.
+Take note of the name as you will want to confirm that pods are placed on this instance in the next step.

 ```
 kubectl get nodes